eduardobaitello/terraform-eks/README.md

 **!!
 NOT FOR PRODUCTION USE !!**

-This is just a challenge for the study of Terraform and EKS.
+This is just a challenge to study and practice EKS deployment using Terraform.

 # Goals
 - Create an EKS cluster using at least two Availability Zones for worker nodes